networkkiller/PainFile/README.md

 <h1 align='center'>Python Ransomware</h1>
-<p align='center'>Simple Ransomware using Python PyQt5 and Cryptography libraries.
+<p align='center'>Simple Ransomware using Python3 and Cryptography libraries.
 You can make the design you want using the design files.</p>